bluurr/quora-loader/README.md

 ## Getting Started
 This library allows you to login, search and retrieve answers for a question.
-As no public API is provided by the Quora platform at this current time.
-The library uses the Selenium framework to retrieve the data from the Quora platform.
+As no public API is provided by the Quora platform at this current time, the library uses the Selenium framework to retrieve the data from the Quora platform.

 ### Prerequisite
 The library requires the following minimum versions